hphelion/documentation/devplatform/helion/admin/reference/known-issues.html.md

 		kato config push cloud_controller_ng allowed_repos \
 		"deb http://ppa.launchpad.net/ondrej/php5/ubuntu precise main"

-###Kato data users export|import broken
+###Kato data users export/import broken

-The** kato data users export** and **kato data users import** commands, which save and load lists of users to and from CSV files, are non-functional in the current release.
-The [kato data import]((/als/v1/admin/reference/kato-ref#kato-command-ref-data-import) and [kato data export](/als/v1/admin/reference/kato-ref#kato-command-ref-data-export) commands are still available for migrating users from one ALS installation to another.
+The **kato data users export** and **kato data users import** commands, which save and load lists of users to and from CSV files, are non-functional in the current release.
+The [kato data import](/als/v1/admin/reference/kato-ref#kato-command-ref-data-import) and [kato data export](/als/v1/admin/reference/kato-ref#kato-command-ref-data-export) commands are still available for migrating users from one ALS installation to another.

 ###Kato node reset factory with NOPASSWD